Korçë: Museums

 Korçë is referred to as the city of museums.
 The city hosts two major museums such as the National Museum of Medieval Art and National Museum of Archeology.
 The National Museum of Medieval Art has rich archives of about 7000 icons and 500 other objects in textile, stone and metal.
 The first Albanian School as well as the residence and gallery of painter Vangjush Mio function as museums.
 The Bratko Museum and the Oriental Museum are also located in the city.

 Korçë has a city theatre, the Andon Zako Çajupi Theatre, which started its shows in 1950 and has been working uninterruptedly since.

 Sport

-One of Korçë's most popular sport is football.
+One of Korçë's most popular sports is football.
 Its most popular soccer club is Skënderbeu Korçë and was formed on 15 April 1909 under the name Vllazëria by politician and poet Hilë Mosi.
-They were Albanian Champions in 1933 and recently, in 2011, 2012, 2013, 2014, 2015 and 2016.
+They were Albanian Champions in 1933 and recently, in 2011, 2012, 2013, 2014, 2015 and 2016 and 2018.
 In 2015 the club became the first Albanian side to reach the play-off round of the UEFA Champions League but they lost to Dinamo Zagreb and dropped into the UEFA Europa League, and became the first Albanian club to qualify for the group stage of European competition.